sveltia-cms Svelte Themes

 • An optional List field with no subfield or value is saved as an empty array, rather than nothing[^44].

-• You can enter spaces in a simple text-based List field[^50].
+• Users can enter spaces in a simple text-based List field[^50].

-• You can preview variable types without having to register a preview template[^42].
+• Users can preview variable types without having to register a preview template[^42].

 • Object

-• An optional Object field can be manually added or removed.
-If unadded or removed, the required subfields won’t trigger validation errors[^16].
+• An optional Object field (required: false) can be manually added or removed with a checkbox[^88].
+If unadded or removed, the required subfields won’t trigger validation errors[^16], and the field will be saved as null.

 • Relation

 • Field options are displayed with no additional API requests[^14].
-The options_length property is therefore ignored.
+The confusing options_length option, which defaults to 20, is therefore ignored[^76].

 • String

-• Supports the type property that accepts url or email as a value, which will validate the value as a URL or email.
+• Supports the type option that accepts url or email as a value, which will validate the value as a URL or email.

-• Supports the prefix and suffix string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
+• Supports the prefix and suffix string options, which automatically prepend and/or append the developer-defined value to the user-input value.

 • Boolean, Number and String

-• Supports the before_input and after_input string properties, which allow developers to display custom labels before and/or after the input UI[^28].
+• Supports the before_input and after_input string options, which allow developers to display custom labels before and/or after the input UI[^28].
 Markdown is supported in the value.

 • File and Image